pmarsceill/jekyll-seo-gem/README.md

 ### Run the `jekyll-seo` command

-Use the `-k` flag to input specifc keywords to check against.
+Use the `-k` flag to input specifc keywords to check against, and the `-p` flag to specify the path to the post.

 ```
 $ jekyll-seo -k "welcome to jekyll" -p _site/jekyll/update/2015/04/05/welcome-to-jekyll.html